Gum Grafting Plano Texas

 For the few weeks after the gum grafting surgery, you need to eat soft, cool foods.
 Some good examples include pasta, eggs, Jell-O, steamed vegetables, yogurt, and ice cream.
 The level of pain you experience after the surgery will depend greatly on what type of gum grafting was done.
 Prescription pain medication or over-the-counter anti-inflammatory medications can be used to provide extra comfort and pain relief following the surgery.
 It can take a few weeks for your mouth to make a full recovery, but you will be up and back to your normal routine in no time!

-Here at North Texas Dental Surgery in Plano, Texas our board certified specialists are excited to transform your smile.
+Here at North Texas Dental Surgery in Plano, Texas, our board-certified specialists are excited to transform your smile.
 We offer the highest quality of service at the most affordable price.
-Our office is in network with a majority of dental PPO insurance plans and we offer third party financing options.
+Our office is in-network with a majority of dental PPO insurance plans and we offer third-party financing options.
+Come experience the best dentistry has to offer with IV sedation options available.
+Take a nap while your treatment is being completed.
 Why not come in for your free consultation and 3D scan today?
-Come experience the best dentistry has to offer!